 Everyone likes to reduce costs.
-However, whereas costs available for reduction are limited, increased revenues have infinitely more potential in both total return and in the number and types of investment available.
+However, whereas costs available for reduction are limited, increased revenues have infinitely more potential in both total returns and in the number and types of investment available.

-A general guideline for deciding how to invest in data-related IT should include the following aspects:
+A general guideline for deciding how to invest in data-related IT support should include the following aspects:

 - Identify why you want to use the data.

 - What opportunities are you wanting to explore?